Alpha-Directorate/AlphaSSS/Documentation/README.md

 <hr>

 * [**Installation Instructions**](Installation.md)
-The simplest possible method to set up and install the whole thing on your local machine – thus leading to many years of joy and happiness.
+The simplest possible method to set up and install the whole thing on your local machine, thus leading to many years of joy and happiness.
 <hr>